-ATI's Executive Council leads executive management of the day-to-day operations of our business and works to provide our Board with the information necessary, on a timely basis, to support the effective exercise of its oversight function.
+ATI's executive officers lead executive management of the day-to-day operations of our business and works to provide our Board with the information necessary, on a timely basis, to support the effective exercise of its oversight function.

-The Executive Council, which meets regularly on a formal basis (as a complement to the frequent, more informal collaboration of its members) is chaired by our Chief Executive Officer.
-The Executive Council also includes our Chief Operating Officer, Chief Financial Officer, Chief Human Resources Officer, Chief Digital and Information Officer, General Counsel and Chief Compliance Officer, and Chief Technology Officer.
-It is responsible, with the support of other members of our management team, for overseeing the identification, evaluation, and management of enterprise risk and for developing and implementing near, medium and long-term corporate strategy, including with regard to climate change.
-In this regard, the Council routinely considers a wide range of risks facing ATI's business, including among others the various physical and transitional risks associated with climate change, and works with other management team members (generally with an Executive Council member serving as a team sponsor) to further evaluate the anticipated impact of, and develop and execute mitigation strategies with respect to, those that are deemed to have the greatest potential impact on the Company's business, stakeholders and the communities in which it operates.
+Our executive officers, which currently include our Executive Chairman, Chief Executive Officer, Chief Financial Officer, Chief Human Resources Officer, Chief Digital and Information Officer, and General Counsel and Chief Compliance Officer, meet regularly on a formal basis (as a complement to frequent, more informal collaboration) They are responsible, with the support of other members of our management team, for overseeing the identification, evaluation, and management of enterprise risk and for developing and implementing near, medium and long-term corporate strategy, including with regard to climate change.
+In this regard, our executive officers routinely consider a wide range of risks facing ATI's business, including among others the various physical and transitional risks associated with climate change, and work with other management team members (generally with an executive officer serving as a team sponsor) to further evaluate the anticipated impact of, and develop and execute mitigation strategies with respect to, those that are deemed to have the greatest potential impact on the Company's business, stakeholders and the communities in which it operates.